kevinst1r/QuickImageSorter/README.md

 2. Run Run.bat

 # Notes:
+- Installer (Advanced).bat is if you want to copy the files to Program Files, and add shortcuts to Desktop and/or Start Menu
+- Uninstaller is to remove the Program Files folder and shortcuts
 - When you select a folder when Moving All Files it automatically moves all the images to the specified folders (Favorite/Edit).
 If you Favorited AND Edited it would get duplicated into both.
 - Hide All Sorted hides all the images you have already sorted.
 They can be brought back by pressing again.
 - ADD/DELETE Right Click files must me opened as Administrator (Adds a 'Open with Quick Image Viewer' option when you right click in folders)  (WINDOWS 10 ONLY FOR  NOW)